nengo/nengo-1.4/simulator-ui/docs/advanced/dragndrop.rst

     params=[
         ('name','Name',str,'Name of thalamus'),
-        ('neurons','Neurons per dimension',int,'Number of neurons to use for each possible action'), ('D','Dimensions',int,'Number of actions the thalamus can represent'), ('useQuick', 'Quick mode', bool,'If true, the same distribution of neurons will be used for each action'), ]
+        ('neurons','Neurons per dimension',int,'Number of neurons to use'), ('D','Dimensions',int,'Number of actions the thalamus can represent'), ('useQuick', 'Quick mode', bool,
+         'If true, the same distribution of neurons will be used for each action'), ]

 Next, we need a function that will test if the parameters are valid.
 This function will be given the parameters as